×

 Pre-Processors in C

-• #include: It is used to include contents of another file (usually header files) in the source code.
+• #include: inserts the contents of another file (commonly header files) at that point in the source.

-• #if, #elif, #else: These directives are used for conditional compilation based on expressions.
+• #if, #elif, #else: conditional compilation using constant integer expressions.

 #include <stdio.h>